richardharrington/exercise-snippets/README.md

-# Interview Question Snippets
+# Exercise Snippets

-A selection of coding challenges people have told me they've received in interviews.
-When I hear such things, I tend to want to solve them myself.
-Here's a few examples.
+A haphazard selection of my responses to various coding challenges I've run into.
+Some are things friends told me they got asked in a job interview and I had to go home and try them out myself, while others are variations on things I did at Meetups.

 I have deliberately not looked for sample problems on the Internet, nor have I looked anywhere for solutions.
-This is more of a repository of things I just happened upon and tried my hand at.
+This is more of a repository of things I just happened upon.

 ## License